NickMRamirez94/CmpE135_Project/README.md

 ### Through Qt Creator

+Delete the .user file.
 Open the Qt Creator.
 Select Open Project.
 Select RPS.pro file.
 Qt Creator will import files.
-The application can then be run from there.
+The application can then be run from there after specifying your environment settings.
+Make sure that you include the Desktop Application kit.

 If there is an error between version try cleaning the project and rebuilding.